optimisedu/array-oscilators/README.md

 Widening the noise with panning, splitting the even and odd indexes into frequency pairs left and right would be an easy way to widen the noise. (i have a position based fairly extensive panning project I am now workig backwards and refactoring)

-panning between with an lfo.
+Modulation with a lfo.

 Building a multi-bandpass filter eq, compressing etc.

-addative or subtractive synthesis exploration.
+Addative or subtractive synthesis exploration.

-waveshaping, isolating frequency bands.
+Waveshaping, isolating frequency bands.

 building my own comb filter